 There are several fighter jets, missiles, and anti-aircraft systems on display.
 These are decommissioned planes and equipment which have contributed to the RSAF’s growth over the years.

 There were so many displays.
 I took just a couple of photos to post here.
-The museum has taken great pains to provide history and specifications of each exhibit.
+The museum has taken great pains to provide history and specifications for each exhibit.

 Detailed exposition on RSAF history and jets provided in the Indoor Gallery is definitely meant for the aircraft enthusiastic.
 Nonetheless, we still have fun with some of the interactive games and lots of photo-taking opportunities.